 - Petition for Modification of Revocable Consent for petitioners wishing to modify their existing revocable consent

 - Petition for Assignment of Revocable Consent for petitioners wishing to transfer ownership of an existing revocable consent

 - Petition for Rescission of Revocable Consent for petitioners wishing to end their existing revocable consent, petitioner must also submit:

 - Notification of intent to deactivate a structure for which a Revocable Consent has been granted

-In most cases your petition must be accompanied by a plan drawn by a professional engineer or registered architect licensed by the State of New York.
+Your petition must be accompanied by a plan drawn by a professional engineer or registered architect licensed by the State of New York.
 Plan requirements are spelled out in the Rules Relating to Revocable Consents and the plan review checklist.
-You can also use these sample plans (pdf) as reference.

 Filing fees range from $100 to $750, depending on the type of proposed structure.
 A complete schedule of the filing fees for revocable consent applications appears in the Rules Relating to Revocable Consents (pdf).